kwokcb/ShadingLanguageX/docs/LanguageSpecification.md

 ShadingLanguageX is a high level programming language that allows developers to write shaders that can be compiled into MaterialX (.mtlx) files.
 The primary use case is to provide a method of creating MaterialX shaders without using a node editor or the MaterialX C++ or Python APIs.
-Node editors are useful for creating simple material networks, but can become combersome for larger networks.
+Node editors are very useful for getting quick feedback during shader development or when creating simple shader networks, but are difficult to use and update the larger the network becomes.
-At the same time, the MaterialX API can be quite verbose, reducing code readability and making it difficult to quickly iterate when writing a shader, without writing your own custom wrapper around the API.
+At the same time, the MaterialX API can be quite verbose, reducing code readability and making it difficult to quickly iterate when writing a shader, without writing your own custom wrapper around the API first.
-ShadingLanguageX is a simple, yet powerful language for writing complex MaterialX shaders that overcomes these drawbacks.
+ShadingLanguageX is a simple, yet powerful language for writing complex MaterialX shaders that aims to overcome these drawbacks.

 A core aim of ShadingLanguageX is to maximize portability.
 At the time of writing, many renderers and frameworks only support a subset of the MaterialX specification.
 To ensure that ShaderLanguageX is compatible with as many platforms as possible,